 If I believed everything I heard in Croatia, I would probably be dead.
 The medical prowess of rakija is unbelievable.
 A shot every morning boosts the immune system, rubbing it into your back relieves muscle pain.
 It reduces cholesterol, as well as the chances of having a stroke or heart attack.
 I have never seen any medical evidence to back up these claims.
 But what I can say is that I have seen some very old people in Croatia who look very healthy, and who swear by their daily rakija medicine.

 I can, however, confirm that drinking too much rakija contributes directly to a reduction in consciousness.

 Croatians most often consume rakija as an apéritif, as it supposedly improves digestion.
 That means that there will be a “čašica rakije” (a glass of rakija) before any meal, which will often translate into “as soon as you enter someone’s house”.

 One of the things you quickly learn about rakija in Croatia is that every family seems to make their own.
 Even worse than that, every family which makes rakija insists that not only is theirs the best rakija, but you have to try it so that you can agree.

 My experience has been that once the rakija bottle comes out, you might as well write off the rest of the day.
-Polite appreciation of home-made rakija only encourages them and leads to your glass being topped up.
+Polite appreciation of home-made rakija only encourages them and leads to continued topping up of your glass.
 Again and again, and now you realise why those Russian talk about life under the table when they say Cheers!

 Saying no is hard!
 You can try to say that you have to drive, but this is a tough sell if you live across the street.
 Although I have not taken antibiotics for about 30 years, I seem to be constantly taking them in Croatia.
 It is a perfect excuse.